Sismano

-Sismano, a little medieval borgo, is a frazione of the Italian commune of Avigliano Umbro, in the province of Terni.
-Sismano lies 13 km from Todi and 5 km from Avigliano; according to the Italian state census of 2001, Sismano has 17 inhabitants in the densely built historic center and 308 in all.
+Sismano is a small medieval borgo and a frazione of the Italian commune of Avigliano Umbro, in the province of Terni.

+Sismano stands at an elevation of 433 m above sea level and had a population of 12 residents in the village proper and a further 71 in the surrounding countryside in 2021, according to Istat data.

+History

-The large fortified rocca with two semi-circular towers, first built in the 11th century as part of the border defenses of Todi, had 21 hearths in 1322, according to a survey at Todi It was a possession of Benedetto Caetani, who spent many months here between 1281 and 1294, when he was elected pope, as Boniface VIII.
+The large fortified rocca, with two semi-circular towers, was first built in the 11th century as part of the border defenses of Todi.

+By 1292 at the latest, Cardinal Benedetto Caetani (who later became Pope Boniface VIII) was the owner of the castle of Sismano, purchasing it for 8,500 gold florins from the Florentine merchant Manetto Rainaldi de' Pulci.
+Pulci had himself bought the castle only in 1288 from the previous owners, the brothers Pietro and Rainaldo.

+A survey conducted at Todi records 21 hearths in 1322.

-In 1324, a bloody battle was fought in the vicinity, between forces of Todi and Perugia and their friends and allies from Narni, Spoleto and Florence.
-The castle's fortifications were strengthened in 1340, when it was contended for by two local noble families, the Atti and the Chiaravalle, in a vendetta giving rise to numerous tragic episodes, following the beheading of Catalano Atti in 1393.
-In 1461 Matteo di Ulisse Chiaravalle took it from Giacomo and Andrea degli Atti.
-In 1500 the Borgia Pope Alexander VI resolved the long-standing dispute in favour of the Atti, signors of Todi.
-On 14 October 1575, Eleanora Atti was murdered here by her husband, Orso II Orsini.
+In 1324 a bloody battle was fought nearby between the forces of Todi and Perugia, along with their respective allies from Narni, Spoleto and Florence.
+The castle's fortifications were strengthened in 1340, during a conflict between two local noble families, the Atti and the Chiaravalle.
+Their feud, which intensified after the beheading of Catalano Atti in 1393, gave rise to numerous violent episodes.

+In 1461 Matteo di Ulisse Chiaravalle seized the castle from Giacomo and Andrea degli Atti.
+In 1500 Pope Alexander VI settled the long-standing dispute in favor of the Atti, lords of Todi.
+On 14 October 1575, Eleanora Atti was murdered there by her husband, Orso II Orsini.